-6. “Owner” means and includes:
+“Owner” means and includes:

-a.
 Any owner or holder of any legal or equitable estate in real property, including a dominant or servient tenement, the interest of a public trustee, lienholder, mortgagee, or beneficiary of a deed of trust.

-b.
 The owner of record as reflected by the records of the office of the county assessor, or county clerk.

-7. “Person” means and includes a natural person, association, corporation, partnership, limited liability company, and any other legal entity capable of owning, using, or occupying real property.
+“Person” means and includes a natural person, association, corporation, partnership, limited liability company, and any other legal entity capable of owning, using, or occupying real property.